August 2020 Dividend Income Update

 One company we own increased then decreased their dividend in 2020 (Suncor (SU)).
 Suncor stock now represents <0.3% of our portfolio.

-For the foreseeable future, I will continue to own Canadian-listed assets for income and growth inside our TFSAs.
+For the foreseeable future, I will continue to own many other Canadian-listed assets for income and growth inside our TFSAs.
 We’re now saving up for 2021 TFSA contribution room as part of these financial goals.

 Approach #2 – Although these updates do not focus on these accounts, we’re owning more units of low-cost U.S. Exchange Traded Funds (ETFs) inside our RRSPs over time.
 We’re investing this way for a few reasons: